University of New England College of Dental Medicine

 Citizenship and Immigration Eligibility

-At the time of application, candidates must provide proof of U.S. citizenship (U.S. passport, U.S. birth certificate, or Certificate of Naturalization) or proof of permanent residence (Green Card) or other appropriate immigration documentation.
+As part of the application process, applicants to the DMD AST must provide proof of U.S. citizenship (U.S. passport, U.S. birth certificate, or Certificate of Naturalization) or proof of permanent residence (Green Card) or other appropriate immigration documentation upon request.

 Transcript Evaluation and Instructions